-During startup, JS9 will try to load the js9worker.js file in order to create a worker process.
+During startup, JS9 will asynchronously load the js9worker.js file in order to create a worker process.
 It also will load either the astroem.js file or the astroemw.js and astroemw.wasm files, depending on whether WebAssembly is supported on your browser.

 The main JS9 display as well as JS9 plugins are placed on a web page by assigning JS9 classes to ordinary "div" elements.
 The two important JS9 classes are:

 <div class="JS9Menubar"> <div class="JS9">

 NB: all of these secondary windows can be displayed as light windows using the appropriate View menu options.
 Light windows can moved around on the page and dismissed when no longer needed.
 Also note that if a window is declared statically in a page, it will not be made available in the View menu.

 Placement of JS9 div elements should follow standard web page rules and constraints.
 This means that div elements can be placed in any order to create different graphical views.
 For example, the js9basics.html page places the menubar above the image display, in keeping with the traditional layout of DS9.
 The entire JS9 construct is placed in a data cell of a table, next to a data cell containing data URLs.